romychab/effects-hilt-plugin/README.md

 ![JDK](https://img.shields.io/badge/JDK-17-brightgreen.svg?style=flat)
 ![Android Studio](https://img.shields.io/badge/Android%20Studio-Ladybug-brightgreen.svg?style=flat)

+This plugin eliminates the usage of `Channel`, `SharedFlow`, or event properties in states.
-This plugin simplifies working with MVI side effects (one-time events).
-For example, you can show toasts, display dialogs, do navigation stuff in view-model without memory leaks by injecting a simple interface to the view-model constructor.
+As a result, you can work with MVI side effects (one-time events) more easily.
+For example, you can show toasts, display dialogs, execute navigation commands in a view-model without memory leaks.
+All you need to do is simply inject an interface to the view-model constructor.

 ## Installation